sdawood/dynamo-update-expression/README.md

 **/
 ```

-Notice how `SET #pictures = :pictures` was generated, where `:pictures` value including the whole new node as a new value.
+Notice how `SET #pictures = :pictures` was generated, where `:pictures` value includes the whole new node as a new value.
 While this would successfully preserve your changes, you would be overwriting any existing Map at the path $.pictures.
 Of course if your *original* document was freshly loaded from DynamoDB, then you have nothing to worry about, only the new nodes would be added.

 In case you know that you are starting with a *partial* document, you would need to make a choice, to allow orphans and preserve any possible Map/List at the path,